Holmsley is a Title I school

 · does the right thing, even when no one is watching

-October’s leadership traits will be Self-Control and Respect.
-October will kick off with College and Career Week and will end with Red Ribbon Week.
+October’s Bringing out the Best character trait focus will be INTEGRITY.
+October will be an eventful month and will kick off with College and Career Week and then Anti-Bullying Awareness Week.
+October’s lessons will end with Red Ribbon Week.

 Ms. Ramsey & Mrs. Brown

 Please contact us by phone, email, or by appointment.
 We are happy to see our Huskies!

 The school day begins promptly at 8:45 a.m.
 Students who are not in the building at this time are considered tardy and will be asked to report to the office for an Admit to Class slip.
 All tardies are considered unexcused after 8:45 am unless a doctor’s note is provided.

 When your child is absent, it is not necessary at the elementary level to call the school to report the absence.
 Calling will not excuse your child’s absence.
 You can send a note with the student or fax it to 281-463-5529.
 If you fax the note, please call us to confirm we received it.
 Please include the student’s first name, last name, and homeroom teacher on the excuse note.

 Under the Mandatory Attendance Law, the state requires a court warning for excessive absences.
 Any excuse received after three days is considered unexcused and could result in a court warning.
 Remember to always send an excuse note with your child within three days when they return to school, explaining the reason for the absence.
 If your child is sent home by the nurse and is absent any following days, we will need a note to excuse those absences.